Low-rank matrix completion theory via Plucker coordinates: Algebraic Geometry Preliminaries

 \section{Algebraic Geometry Preliminaries}

 In this section we develop certain algebraic geometry notions \cite{cox2013ideals,harris2013algebraic} that we need.
 Along the way, we build intuition and state useful facts about the problem of LRMC.
-Our entire discussion is over the field $\RR$ of real numbers, in contrast to classical algebraic geometry which is over $\CC$.
+Our entire discussion is over $\RR$, in contrast to classical algebraic geometry which is over $\CC$.
 Since $\CC$ is algebraically closed, many theorems in algebraic geometry that hold over $\CC$ do not hold over $\RR$ and care is needed when working with the latter.
 But in many cases one can get the same statements over $\RR$ if one works with \emph{schemes} \cite{hartshorne2013algebraic,vakil2017rising} instead of varieties and then restricts attention to the so-called \emph{$\RR$-valued points of the scheme}; this is what we have implicitly done whenever needed in this paper.
-Another common possibility is to first establish the desired result over $\CC$ and then transfer it to $\RR$; this approach was followed in the earlier version of this manuscript \cite{tsakiris2020exposition}.
+Another possibility is to first establish the desired result over $\CC$ and then transfer it to $\RR$; this approach was followed in the earlier version of this manuscript \cite{tsakiris2020exposition}, and also in the work \cite{breiding2021algebraic} of the related problem of algebraic compressed sensing.
+Finally, LRMC naturally connects with algebraic geometry and combinatorial notions that are beyond the scope of the present paper; such are \emph{Gr\"obner bases} and \emph{matroids}.
+For an approach that incorporates these, we refer to \cite{matroid-Tsakiris-23}.